Real Estate Witch

 Capital gains taxes

-A capital gain occurs when you make a profit on the sale of your home.
+Capital gain occurs when you make a profit from the sale of your home.

 Use our capital gains calculator to figure out what your gain might be.
 The total tax on the gain depends on your marginal tax rate, and whether or not you qualify for the $250,000 or $500,000 exemption based on two years or more of residency. (see above)